Top 25 Most Beautiful Islands In The World

 This peanut-shaped island in the Pacific Ocean off the coast of Patagonia, Chile, is located 1,100 kilometres (683 miles) south of Santiago and attracts tourists with its moss-covered jungles, old churches, and unspoiled beaches.
 Despite this, if you ask a Chilean why they’re going, they’ll probably wax lyrical about how the island’s culture, accent, and aesthetic are so different from the mainland because of its long period of isolation.

-Check out also: Top 10 Highest Bridges In The World
+Check out also: Top 10 Most Expensive Buildings In The World

 Fish-herding mermaids, sex-obsessed woodland goblins, and weather-forecasting lizards are just a few of the mythological figures who populate the colourful wooden stilt dwellings of Chiloe’s capital, Castro.
 Meanwhile, traditional island fare has colourful local potatoes paired with fresh seafood and other exotic fruits.